Does Your Company Have an Active Shooter Plan?

 Think quick.
 Listen to where the shooting is coming from.
 Assess if you can evacuate.
 Understand where you are going to go.
 Remember windows are valid exit points.
 You don’t have to leave out the door.
 When you evacuate think of alternate routes if you need them.
 Leave everything and get out, even if others don’t want to follow.
 Once safe, call 911.
 Don’t assume someone else has.

 If you can’t evacuate, hide.
 If you can lock the door, lock it.
 If you can, block the door with heavy furniture.
 Leave your cell phone on, but put it on silent.

 Finally, the DHS recommends actively engaging the shooter as a last resort.
 Tackling, throwing, objects or engaging the shooter with lethal force such as a concealed weapon are considered a last resort.

-Additionally, review with your employees hat to do in the event an active shooter enters the workplace is more important than having a plan.
+Additionally, review with your employees what to do in the event an active shooter enters the workplace is more important than having a plan.
 Helping your employees know how to exit and thinking safe may save their lives.
-As part of this review, establish a communications plan between employees, government officials and the press when the active shooter is contained or has left the building.
+As part of this review, establish a communications plan between employees, government officials, and the press when the active shooter is contained or has left the building.
 If your company is uncomfortable building an active shooter plan, get professional help.

 This first appeared in The Havok Journal on December 12, 2015.